Come, let us worship the Lord together in Spirit and in Truth

 Please feel free to ask our priest any questions you might have by phone, by email, or simply by approaching him after a service.
 Also, please feel welcome to join us downstairs after the Sunday service for coffee hour!
 This is a great way to get to know our community.

-The right way is to get involved in a local parish.
+The best way to engage with Orthodoxy is to get involved in a local parish.
 Regularly attend the services, stay for coffee hour on Sunday, ask Fr.
 Ignatius any questions you may have, attend our regular classes, and look for ways to serve the community.
+Approaching the Orthodox faith in this way gives you the greatest chance of encountering the real deal, fullness of the faith.

 In addition, before visiting, you may want to read this excellent article which explains some liturgical practices you may be unfamiliar with "First Visit to an Orthodox Church: Twelve Things I Wish I'd Known."